Introduction

 John Martin Littlejohn, born in 1865 and died in 1947, remains an eminent figure in the history of osteopathy.
 His fascinating life and considerable impact left an indelible mark on the development of this alternative medical discipline.

-Born in Ayr, Scotland in 1865, Littlejohn dedicated his life to the understanding and promotion of osteopathy.
+Born in Ayr, Scotland, in 1865, Littlejohn dedicated his life to the understanding and promotion of osteopathy.
 His academic journey took him to the University of Edinburgh, where he studied medicine.
 However, it was his meeting with the founder of osteopathy, Andrew Taylor Still, in the United States that profoundly influenced his view of health and well-being.

 After studying with Still, Littlejohn returned to Scotland and established the first school of osteopathy outside the United States, in London, in 1917.
 This school, known as the “British School of Osteopathy,” played a crucial role in the dissemination and formalization of osteopathy in Europe.